 Best Practice #3: DIVIDE YOUR DAY INTO 3-4 TIME ZONES

 Don’t try to go from having no schedule to planning every minute of the day with extreme detail.
 That is a recipe for failure.
 Instead, divide your day into what I call “time zones.”
 Generally speaking, every time zone has a different focus.
 For example, most of my weekdays are divided into the following time zones:

-After lunch, I’m not nearly as fresh and focused so Zone 3 is where I have my ACTIVE time.
-This is where I’ll exercise, run errands, take appointments, my weekly periscopes, etc. I need something more active after lunch so this is when I need to be up and about.
+After lunch, I’m not nearly as fresh and focused so Zone 2 is where I have my ACTIVE time.
+This is where I’ll work on less intense projects, answer emails, take appointments, do monthly periscopes, etc. I need something more active after lunch so this is when I need to be up and about.